Fields of social work and how they differ from one another

 Social work offers numerous opportunities for practitioners.
 So long as they are compassionate, want to help those in need, and have the right educational qualifications, they qualify to become a social worker.
 However, the variety of opportunities can leave some confused, and without knowing what each has to offer, they may find themselves in a type of social work they are not passionate about.

-Many of these professionals climb to the highest ranks of the profession, becoming involved in policy making and advocacy on behalf of their clients.
+Many of these professionals climb to the highest ranks of the profession, becoming involved in policy-making and advocacy on behalf of their clients.

 When choosing a specialization, it helps to know the different fields of social work and what they involve.
 If, for example, one likes working with young children and teenagers, they might want to specialize in child social work, or they can earn an MSW and work to help teenagers deal with addiction and mental health problems.